lilgast8/Startiflette/README.md

 * `preprod`: used to test prod online, the targeted directory is `www/`.
 * `prod`: used for production, the targeted directory is `www/`.

-You can add as many environment as you want for development.
+You can add as many environments as you want.
+For development you can use the name you want.
+For `preprod-local`, `preprod` or `prod` you need to keep the prefix `preprod-local`, `preprod` or `prod` depends on which environment you want to set.